itonx/Desktiny.WinUI/README.md

 The next steps will help you to support multi-language in your app.

+> Note: `Desktiny` will save the configuration for your app using the `Settings.Lang` key.

 Replace the `<Resource Language="x-generate"/>` with the supported languages for your app in `Package.appxmanifest`.
 For example:

 ```xml